insect-autonomy/insect-autonomy.github.io/src/content/pages/cfp.md

 - originality or insight,
 - potential to stimulate discussion at the workshop,
 - and relevance across robotics, perception, control, design, embedded AI, or biological inspiration.

+Submissions will be reviewed non-anonymously by the workshop organizers and invited reviewers.

 # Awards
 Submitted papers and posters will be considered for workshop awards.
 Awards may include: